awcuny/creative_coding_sp25/week14.md

 # Week 14: Finals

-We are meeting over Slack this week.
+We are meeting on Zoom this week.

 ### Lecture
 This week, you will submit your final projects on the Slack channel.